e-schultz/not-a-robot-vault/inbox/readwise imports/Articles/articles - Developer Microskills - Reducing the Pain of Context-Switching.md

 - You can put these in physical journals, one app, or multiple apps.
 I’ve found that no single app can adequately do everything I need.
 In fact, I have 3 main Sources of Truth:
   Notion for timely status updates
   Drafts for jotting down ideas or notes that I can categorize later (a huge blocker for creativity is that mental setup of having to think about where to put an idea as you’re having it)
-  Obsidian for archives, notes, and research (aka “knowledge management”) You can go really deep into knowledge management; just google Zettelkasten and you’ll see what I mean.
+  Obsidian for archives, notes, and research (aka “[[Knowledge Management]]”) You can go really deep into knowledge management; just google [[💡 - Zettelkasten|Zettelkasten]] and you’ll see what I mean.
 If you want to check out Obsidian for yourself, here’s a great tutorial on Obsidian for beginners.
 Many people who get into this space also recommend learning about how to take good notes.
 I haven’t done this myself yet, but a book that always comes up is How to Take Smart Notes. ([View Highlight](https://instapaper.com/read/1390900503/15654909))
     - **Note:** The other night I was writing more about my personal knowledge stack
 - Review Regularly
   Centralizing your inputs is only half the battle here.
 Probably the most overlooked but most productive thing you can do to help with context-switching is reviewing your projects and notes regularly. ([View Highlight](https://instapaper.com/read/1390900503/15654912))